 While earthquakes are spread over the entire Ligurian Basin (Fig. 1), the C1 and C2 events cluster within small areas.
-C1 and C2 are separated by ~25 km in a NE-SW direction. suggesting It is possible that both clusters may originate from the same fault zone, however, this cannot be clearly determined by our dataset.
-The focal mechanisms of cluster C1 are similar to the 2011 events (Larroque et al., 2016).
-We observe a difference in the average striking direction of ~40° for the first fault-nodal planes and ~10° for the second fault-nodal plane of C1 (WSE-ENE to SW-NE) compared to the striking direction of the 2011 events (SW-NE to SSW-NNE).
+C1 and C2 are separated by ~25 km in a NE-SW direction, suggesting that both clusters may originate from the same fault zone.
+The

+- 250 focal mechanisms of cluster C1 are similar to the 2011 events (Larroque et al., 2016).
+We observe a difference in the average striking direction of ~40° for the first fault planes and ~10° for the second fault plane of C1 (SW-NE) compared to the striking direction of the 2011 events (SSW-NNE).
 As discussed before, we interpret the three clusters as caused by the reactivation of Oligocene-Miocene rift-related structures.
 Normal faults that were created during the extensional phase are inverted into reverse faults and their strikes are those of the normal faults during the extensional phase.
-Thermo-mechanical modelling suggests that rifting-related structures get younger oceanwards (Brune et al., 2014).
-Since the structures supported by the 2011 events are located more to the southeast, i.e. closer to the coast, they represent early an older phase of rifting stage structures, whereas the structures compared to supporting C1 and C2, located more to the centre of the basin, were developed during a later rifting stage.
-Thus, we speculate that this difference_in strike (~10° or ~40°) might be connected to the CCW rotation of the Corsica-Sardinia block compared to stable Europe that was estimated in previous studies with ~23° (Speranza et al., 2002) to ~5345° (Gattacceca et al., 2007) between 21-16 Ma or 53° between ~35-16 Ma (Le Breton et al., 2017) in total amount of rotation between 35 0 Ma (Speranza et al., 2002; Gattacceca et al., 2007; Le Breton et al., 2017).
+Thermo-mechanical modelling - 255 suggests that rifting-related structures get younger oceanwards (Brune et al., 2014).
+Since the 2011 events are located more to the southeast, closer to the coast, they represent an older phase of rifting compared to C1 and C2.
+Thus, we speculate that this difference in strike might be connected to the CCW rotation of the Corsica-Sardinia block compared to stable Europe that was estimated with 23° to 53° in total amount of rotation between 35-0 Ma (Speranza et al., 2002; Gattacceca et al., 2007; Le Breton et al., 2017).

-4.3 Rheology of crust and uppermost mantle
+260 4.3 Rheology of crust and uppermost mantle